Seeding A New Lawn

 To seed a new lawn in spring, begin as soon as the soil is dry enough to work so the new grass can establish itself before the hot weather sets in.
 Remove all stones and construction materials from the site – buried wood will cause mushrooms to grow in your lawn.
 This will continue until the wood is completely decomposed which can take several years.

 Slope the area gently away from the house and rake level.
 Grass grows best in well-drained soil.
 Make sure you have a 10 cm (4”) base of top-quality topsoil.
-If you need more soil, order topsoil from your local garden centre.
+Visit us if you need more topsoil – it’s available in bags or in bulk.